nikolapesevic/trackonverter/README.md

 3. Run `poetry run python src/main.py` to start the application. *VSCode users can also use `Run Task -> Run.`*

 ### Building the executables

+1. Perform the steps in "Running from source" first.
+2. Run `poetry run python build.py` to create local executables for Windows or macOS.
-1. Push a version tag to GitHub and the action will run the build process.
+3. **Or**, push a version tag to GitHub and the action will run the build process and create a new draft release automatically.